Scroll Top

 After attending a CLE event, students must fill out the Campus Life Experiences Submission (22-23) form to receive their CLE requirement.
 Once the form is reviewed and approved by CLE staff, the Tar Heel Tracker should update 24 hours following its approval.

 This requirement broadens your perspective on the major by examining its relationship to work in at least one other field.
 This requirement is only for the BA degree.
 You may fulfill the requirement by completing a second major, completing a minor, or completing three courses numbered above 199 in departments outside your major.
+The three courses may not double count with First-Year Foundation or Focus Capacity requirements.

 Overlapping Courses (Double Counting)